-I designed this book to capture the story behind The Colloquy of Mobiles, a 1968 installation at the Institute of Contemporary Art in London.
-It was created by inventor and cybernetician, Gordon Pask, and was reproduced in 2018.
-This book takes you through the history of Pask’s original work, the process of recreating Colloquy 2018, and it’s implications on design in the world of Artificial Intelligence.
+This booklet aims to capture the story behind Colloquy of Mobiles.
+It takes you through the history of Pask’s original work, the process of recreating Colloquy 2018, and it’s implications on design in the world of Artificial Intelligence.

 The spread below features the programmed, conversational specs between bodies of the installation in the form of a modern text message conversation.
 It ties into the theme of machine conversations today and 50 years prior.
 Also, given the sexual undertones of the exhibit and the idea that women and men are equal, I designed the male side to be pink and the female side to be blue.

 My role in this work began with looking at the history, work, and story surrounding The Colloquy of Mobiles.
 I sketched out bookmaps and table of contents using this research.
 Given the importance of the installation's evolution, I decided to organize the booklet chronologically and take a more objective tone of voice in conveying its history, recreation process, and future implications.
 From image and editorial research, I began wrangling the content into the structure and purpose of the booklet, sketching out concepts and spreads.

 I worked my way from the interior and opener pages to the exteriors of the book.
 I included some digital process work below.
 This process helped me to discover connections between verbal and visual elements and how to tie the details back to the overarching goals of the booklet.
 I learned the power of progressive disclosure and how it can create analogies between what the eye sees and the meaning of the text.